chulkovd/ORB6/Readme.txt

 Tables 2R and 3R are the updated versions of Tables 2 and 3.
 Suggestion from the referee allowed to expand list of available third-light companions.

 The description of columns is available in the Appendix of the paper.

+Tables 2 and 3 are also available via VizieR: http://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/MNRAS/517/2925 Note that column names are modified to meet VizieR requirements.
+The content and order of columns remains identical.

 Contacts: chulkovd@gmail.com or chulkov@inasan.ru .